For existing Platinum Card Members: you can call the number on the back of your current card to request your metal card.

 Lots of points redemption options

 The lower levels of Amex Membership Rewards don’t allow you to transfer your points to the Qantas Frequent Flyer program, but as an Ascent Premium member, you will be able to do this.
-You can transfer your points to the Qantas frequent flyer program on a 2:1 basis, so those 150,000 bonus points could be redeemed for 75,000 Qantas Points.
-That’s enough for a return Business Class flight between Sydney and Perth (72,000 Qantas Points until 17th September 2019, although the points required for this particular trip will rise to 83,000 from 18th September 2019).
+You can transfer your points to the Qantas frequent flyer program on a 2:1 basis, so those 80,000 bonus points could be redeemed for 40,000 Qantas Points.
+That’s enough for a return Business Class flight between Sydney and Melbourne or Brisbane (36,800 points) with 3,200 points left over – almost enough for a $20 Netflix digital gift card from the Qantas rewards store.

 There’s a total of ten airline points programs to which you can transfer your Amex Ascent Premium points on a 2:1 basis: Qantas Frequent Flyer, Virgin Australia Velocity Frequent Flyer, Emirates Skywards, Etihad Guest, Virgin Atlantic Flying Club, Singapore Airlines KrisFlyer, Air New Zealand Airpoints, Thai Royal Orchid Plus, Malaysia Airlines Enrich and Cathay Pacific Asia Miles.
 Points can also be transferred to two ‘Frequent Guest’ programs: Hilton Honors and Marriott Bonvoy.